tkouba/PluralNet.Core/README.md

 <img src="https://raw.githubusercontent.com/tkouba/PluralNet.Core/master/Icon.png" height="80" />

-# Important
+# Foreword

-__Rewrited library PluralNet (https://github.com/rudyhuyn/PluralNet).
-Original library is now deprecated, all features from PluralNet are now part of a more advanced toolset created/managed by the same team, named ReswPlus: https://github.com/dotnetplus/reswplus, but there are dependencies on WinRT.__
+Rewrited library [PluralNet](https://github.com/rudyhuyn/PluralNet).
+Original library is now deprecated, all features from PluralNet are now part of a more advanced toolset created/managed by the same team, named [ReswPlus](https://github.com/dotnetplus/reswplus), but there are dependencies on WinRT.
+This library rewritten has core functions for RESX files pluralize from code.

 # PluralNet.Core - Pluralization for Resx files

 __PluralNet.Core__ adds support of pluralization and plural forms to your application.
 Very easy to use and compatible with RESX files.
-There are no dependecies on any special
+There are no dependecies on any special environment such as WinRT, WPF, Xamarin, MAUI or other.

-#Support plural forms in your resource files
+## Support plural forms in your resource files

 Instead of one entry in your resource files, you must create one entry for each plural forms used by the language (One, Other, Few?, Many?, Zero?, Two?), used the ``_`` symbol to separate the resource name to the plural form id

 Example: